Dilek Ecza Deposu

 Dilek Ecza Deposu is the fifth largest-pharmaceutical warehouse in Turkey with US$200 million net sales figure as of December 31, 2009.
 Dilek Ecza provides pharmaceuticals warehouse services as a distribution channel between drug companies and hospitals and pharmacies.
 It operates 20 domestic branches throughout Turkey.

 Background

 Dilek Ecza was founded as a privately owned pharmaceutical warehouse in Antalya in 1991.
-Starting from 1993, it started to sell imported drugs within Mediterranean and Aegean Region in Turkey via its branches.
-In 2001, the company have reached 21 branches throughout the western part of Turkey.
+Starting from 1993, it started to sell imported drugs within the Mediterranean and Aegean Region in Turkey via its branches.
+In 2001, the company has reached 21 branches throughout the western part of Turkey.
 Today, the company is serving to 10,000 pharmacies within 5 distinct geographic regions in Turkey.